Aptus provides people who have developmental disabilities meaningful opportunities in the community to explore what matters to them.

 Adult day supports were added in 1987 including vocational, art, music, sensory and clinical supports.
 APTUS’ clinical team includes Expressive Arts Therapists offering therapies and supports to assist communication and wellbeing.
 All of APTUS’ Occupational Therapists are sensory trained and can offer sensory assessments to identify a child, youth or adult's sensory needs to support school success, communication and community integration.

-The organization changed its name to APTUS Treatment Centres in 2015 as part of its strategic vision to increase impact, share expertise and expand community-based services.
+The organization changed its name to APTUS Treatment Centre in 2015 as part of its strategic vision to increase impact, share expertise and expand community-based services.
 "Aptus" is Latin for innate ability.

 APTUS has now launched a year-round environmental learning site serving the greater GTA: APTUS Teaching Landscape.
 Located near Dufferin and Wilson, APTUS Teaching Landscape offers community programs on Saturdays open to the public, student volunteering hours, and daily programs for children, youth and adults with disabilities.